matpro99/matpro99/README.md

 My name is Matheus,

 - 🎓 I'm graduated in civil engineering
-- 🔰 I am beginner at programming
+- 🔰 I am a beginner at programming
-- 💼 I am working hard to be a programmer fulltime,
+- 💼 I am working hard to be a programmer full-time,
-- 🔍 So I'm looking my first work as a programmer
+- 🔍 So I'm looking for my first work as a programmer
-- 🌱 I'am currently learning python, C, GIT, Linux
+- 🌱 I'm currently learning Python, C, GIT, Linux

--📫 How to reach me:
+📫 How to reach me:
 https://www.linkedin.com/in/matheus-henrique-712b55121/